 The Chinchorro Banks is a treasure on the Mesoamerican Barrier Reef, located five hours south of Cancun and protected under the Sian Ka’an Biosphere Reserve.
-Few people are aware of the distinctive variety and pristine environments found throughout this secluded atoll, despite the fact that hundreds of divers travel to the northern resorts of Cozumel and Cancun.
+Few people are aware of the distinctive variety and pristine environments found throughout this secluded atoll, even though hundreds of divers travel to the northern resorts of Cozumel and Cancun.

 A few brave divers have been venturing beyond the renowned outer reef of the Mexican Caribbean for many years in search of diving opportunities.
 However, those few who made the trip to Banco Chinchorro were rewarded for their efforts by learning the Caribbean’s best-kept secret!
 The biggest coral atoll in the western hemisphere is Banco Chinchorro, but due to the 2.5-hour boat voyage to get there and the limited availability of permits, only a select group of people have ever been to its reefs.